Bach Brandenburg Concertos

 The most intimate work in the collection is the Sixth Concerto, scored for a solo group of two violas and cello, accompanied by an “orchestra” of two viola da gambas, violone, and harpsichord.
 The choice of two solo violas was very unusual: like the harpsichord, the role of the viola was generally to complete an ensemble or orchestra.
 Bach apparently enjoyed playing viola, which may have been the inspiration behind featuring them in solo roles, both here and in some of his cantatas.
 He again balances the soloists masterfully, the harmonious and “gentle” sound of the gambas and violone allowing the violas to shine.
 They play in dialogue with a solo cello, the whole creating a truly unique soundscape.

-We conclude our selection of Brandenburg Concertos with a performance of what may be the original form of what has come to be known as Bach’s Third Orchestral Suite.
+We preface our selection of Brandenburg Concertos with a performance of what may be the original form of what has come to be known as Bach’s Third Orchestral Suite.
 All four suites survive only in manuscript copies made by students and colleagues of Bach, and all suites have interesting histories.
 In its final form, Third Suite is scored for trumpets, timpani, oboes, bassoon, and strings.
 Research suggests that in its original version, thought to have been written in Cöthen at about the same time as the Brandenburg Concertos, it did not include trumpets and timpani.
 The overture, with the addition not only of trumpets and timpani, but also choir, was then used as the opening chorus in Cantata 110, “Unser Mund sei voll Lachens,” written for a Christmas service in Leipzig in 1725.
 A few years later, Bach turned to the work again, creating the suite as we now know it, presumably for performance at one of the regular concerts at Leipzig’s Collegium Musicum.
 For this final version he retained the trumpet and timpani parts of the chorus, with slight alterations, and reworked the original dance movements to include the brass.
 The Third Suite is arguably the most popular of Bach’s suites, perhaps because of the inclusion of the exquisite Air.
 The latter is an oasis of beauty and calm between the energetic overture and the boisterous final dances.
 Mendelssohn championed this suite, and reports in one of his letters that he played the work for Goethe in 1830.

 You can view images of Bach’s fair copy of the score of the Brandenburg Concertos in the Staatsbibliothek zu Berlin here.